bparanj/crystal/computer/terms/electrostatic-discharge.md

 To avoid electrostatic discharge (ESD), it's important to wear shoes specifically designed to dissipate static electricity.
 Here are the types of shoes that are safe to use:

 1. **ESD-Safe Shoes**:
    - **Conductive Shoes**: These shoes are made with conductive materials that help dissipate static electricity quickly and safely to the ground.
-They typically have conductive soles and sometimes include conductive threads in the upper part of the shoe.
+They  have conductive soles and sometimes include conductive threads in the upper part of the shoe.
    - **Static-Dissipative (SD) Shoes**: These shoes provide a controlled rate of discharge, which is slower than conductive shoes.
 They are designed to reduce the risk of sparking by slowly dissipating static charges through the sole.

 2. **Materials**: